Dental Work During Pregnancy

 Here are some tips to help you maintain good oral health while you are pregnant:

-- Inform your doctor or midwife in the loop with your dental health and treatment
+• Inform your doctor about your dental health and treatment.

-- Talk with your dentist about the risks and benefits involved with treatment you may need.
-Also talk with your dentist about symptoms to watch for
+• Talk with your dentist about the risks and benefits involved with any treatment you may need.

-- Pay attention to changes that may occur to your teeth and gums
+• Pay attention to changes that may occur in your teeth and gums.